iiasa/gams_trace/gams_trace.md

 Typical outputs for listing:

 *   `parse path/to/main.gms`:
-    Parses the provided root and included `.gms` files for LP solve statements, saves parsed data to `gams_trace.parse`, and lists all solve statements with IDs for selection (also persisted in `gams_trace.solves`).
+    Parses the provided root and included `.gms` files for LP solve statements, saves parsed data to `gams_trace.parse`, and lists aggregate counts of solves and symbols (including unidentified symbols); detailed solve information is persisted in `gams_trace.solves`.

 *   `list solves`:
     Lists all detected solve statements with IDs.